What happens if I miss my flight to Kathmandu?

 What is included on the price?

-All accommodation (including breakfast), transfers to and from the airport (during the specific dates of the programme) and all activities mentioned in the program, including the necessary permits for trekking in the Himalayas, entrance to the Chitwan National Park, Annapurna National Park, Bakhtapur, Monkey Temple, Pashupatinath are included.
+All accommodation and most of the meals are included, as well as the transfers to and from the airport (during the specific dates of the programme), the cultural shows and all other activities mentioned in the program, including entrances to the Terelj National Park, Hustai National Park NGO, Aryapala Temple, Karakorum, private jeeps, drivers, cook and local guides.

-Will I need a visa for Nepal?
+Will I need a visa for Mongolia?
 How can I get one?

 How is the accommodation?